David Reutimann: 2007

 The following race, at Fontana, Reutimann was involved in a vicious crash.
-With 4 laps left in the race, Greg Biffle tapped his bumper, sending his car head-on into the wall.
+With eight laps left in the race, Greg Biffle accidentally tapped his bumper, sending his car head-on into the outside wall.
 Upon impact, the car exploded in flames and slid backwards.
 The red flag flew, as Reutimann had instantly fallen unconscious.
 Paramedics came to the wreck, extinguished the flames, and helped a sore, dazed Reutimann out of his racecar.
 He was airlifted by a helicopter to a hospital.
-Reutimann suffered a minor concussion, a cracked rib and a few bruises; despite the injuries he returned to the track the next weekend in Mexico City for the Busch series.
+Reutimann suffered a minor concussion, a cracked rib and a few bruises; despite the injuries he returned to the track the next weekend in Mexico City for the Busch Series.
 NASCAR said that Reutimann's accident tied with several other wrecks as the hardest crash in NASCAR history.
 This record stood until Elliott Sadler crashed at Pocono in 2010.

 The next few weeks after were not very good for Reutimann and the 00 team, failing to qualify at Las Vegas, Bristol, and Texas.
 However, in the races he did make, he failed to make the top 30 until the tenth race of the season at Richmond, where he finished 28th.
-After having engine issues at Darlington and failing to qualify for the Coca-Cola 600 and the spring Dover race, along with a disappointing run at Pocono, Reutimann finished in the top 20 for the first time in his Cup career at Michigan, finishing 15th.
-Despite this, Reutimann was replaced for the races at Sonoma and Watkins Glen by road course ringer P. J. Jones in an attempt to get the #00 to the top 35 positions in owner points.
+After having engine issues at Darlington and failing to qualify for the Coca-Cola 600 and the spring Dover race, along with a disappointing run at Pocono, Reutimann finished in the top-twenty for the first time in his Cup career at Michigan, finishing fifteenth.
+Despite this, Reutimann was replaced for the races at Sonoma and Watkins Glen by road course ringer P. J. Jones in an attempt to get the No. 00 to the top 35 positions in owner points.

-The rest of the season would end up repeating a cycle of bad finishes below 30th followed by a good finish above the top 20.
+The rest of the season would end up repeating a cycle of bad finishes below thirtieth followed by a good finish above the top-twenty.
 After failing to qualify at Bristol, Atlanta, and Phoenix, Reutimann went on to finish the season 39th in points.

 Late in the season, he won the 2007 Sam's Town 250 at Memphis Motorsports Park for his first career Busch Series win, and Toyota's second win in Busch Series competition.
 He finished second overall in the Busch Series' last season before becoming the Nationwide Series.